- Purchase the complete Expat Arrivals Munich Guide (PDF)

 Many expats move to Munich with a confirmed job offer in hand.
 Major companies tend to headhunt employees from abroad for positions that can't be filled by the local German labour force.

-For those who aren't lucky enough to have been recruited in advance, there are a number of channels that can be used to help in the hunt for a job.
-It is wise for expats to try and make contact with specialist recruitment companies before moving to Germany – these professionals can offer great insights into the type of jobs available in a particular field.
-Online job portals are also a good source of information.
-Once in Munich, expats can consult the job listings in local newspapers for information on vacancies.
-Company websites also regularly list vacancies.
+For those who aren't lucky enough to have been recruited in advance, several channels can be used to help in the hunt for a job.
+It is wise to try to contact specialist recruitment companies before moving to Germany – these professionals can offer great insights into the type of jobs available in a particular field.

 Work culture in Munich

 Business culture in Germany in general is formal, and efficiency in the workplace is paramount.
-Time is money – so being punctual is important.
+Time is money, so being punctual is important.
 Once the meeting begins, Germans get straight down to business and there's little room for small talk.

 "I think the major difference is that Germans really separate work and their social life/home.
 There is (almost) never Friday night drinks with work colleagues.
 In 14 years here, I think I have gone out only a couple of times on a Friday night with colleagues.
 Having said that, I have socialised and even made friends with some work colleagues, but I would say this is more the exception than the norm.
 In New Zealand, I used to go out every Friday night with colleagues."

-Read more of Phil's (a New Zealand expat) thoughts on expat life in Munich.
+Read more of New Zealander Phil's thoughts on expat life in Munich in our interview.

 Are you an expat living in Munich?